Gorg-tech/StudIQ/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: user-story
+name: User Story
 about: A template that should be used when creating user stories in GitHub Issues.
 title: ''
-labels: user story
+labels: user-story
 assignees: ''

 ---